Jeep Wagoneer (SJ): 1963–1964

 Instead of the Wagon's "Planadyne" design, the Wagoneer's IFS used swing axles and torsion bar springs, but they combined with short upper A-arms, tied into the torsion bars at their inner pivot points, such that the swing axles served as the lower control arms in a kind of double wishbone suspension design and the axles are located fore and aft by control links.
 On the four-wheel-drives, the IFS replaced the standard Dana 27AF axle with a single, center-pivot front axle that allowed the Dana 27 differential to swing with the curb-side half.
 Further, all Wagoneers had 11-inch drum-brakes all-around; seat belts were optional, and the 4WD came with a standard compass.
 Front and rear power take-offs were available for heavy-duty utility applications.

-Shortly after the introduction of the Wagoneer, in early 1963, Willys Motors changed its name to "Kaiser Jeep Corporation".
+Shortly after the introduction of the Wagoneer, in early 1963, Willys Motors changed its name to "Kaiser Jeep Corporation."

 The 1964 models introduced factory-optional air conditioning, as well as a lower-compression 133 hp Tornado engine, to remedy cooling problems and "pinging" at altitude the original had sometimes suffered.
 While it made less power, it returned greater economy, but this lower-compression version was phased out within a year.

 1965–1966

-As of 1965, all models came with a new standard safety package that included front and rear seat belts, a padded dash and high impact windshield, and a dual braking system.
+Starting with 1965, all models came with a new standard safety package that included front and rear seat belts, a padded dashboard, a high-impact windshield, and a dual braking system.

 Late-year 1965 Wagoneers and Gladiators were available with the 250 hp 327 CID AMC V8 engine, which proved to be a popular option.
-Additionally, the Tornado engine was replaced by American Motors' 232 CID OHV inline six.
-According to the automotive press this engine was smooth, powerful, reliable and easily maintained, but most likely it was cheaper.
+Additionally, the Tornado engine was replaced by American Motors' 232 CID OHV inline-six.
+According to the automotive press, this engine was smooth, powerful, reliable, and easily maintained, but the most likely reason it was offered was that it was less expensive.

 Although the independent front suspension was positively reviewed, the option was not popular and was dropped from production, at least for the 4WD models, in 1965.

 Super Wagoneer

-The 1966 model year also saw the introduction of the more luxurious Super Wagoneer, identified by a new more modern-looking full-width grille.
-Initially sporting a higher-performance 270 hp version of the AMC V8, fitted with a four-barrel carburetor.
-With comfort and convenience features not standard or even available on other vehicles of its type at the time - e.g. push-button radio, seven-position tilt steering wheel, ceiling courtesy lights, air conditioning, power retracting rear window into the tailgate, power brakes, power steering, and console-shifted TH400 automatic transmission – the Super Wagoneer is now widely regarded as the precursor of today's luxury SUVs.
+The 1966 model year also saw the introduction of the more luxurious Super Wagoneer, identified by a new, more modern-looking full-width grille.
+It initially featured a higher-performance 270 hp version of the AMC V8, fitted with a four-barrel carburetor.
+With comfort and convenience features not standard or even available on other vehicles of its type at the time—such as push-button radio, seven-position tilt steering wheel, ceiling courtesy lights, air conditioning, power-retracting rear window into the tailgate, power brakes, power steering, and console-shifted TH400 automatic transmission—the Super Wagoneer is now widely regarded as the precursor of today's luxury SUVs.

-Production of the Super Wagoneer ended in 1969, and in total it is believed that 3,989 Super Wagoneers were produced.
+Production of the Super Wagoneer ended in 1969, and in total, it is believed that 3,989 Super Wagoneers had been produced.